This guide will show you the best bike lock under 50. Enjoy.

 The Kryptonite Keeper Integrated chain lock has an end pin-link design that secures the chain with a hardened deadbolt.

-Sadly, the chain is unlikely to be long enough to wrap around both of your wheels like the Kryptonite Kryptolok Series 2 cable, but a solution to this is to simply unclip the front wheel and put it down by the side of your bike.
+Sadly, the chain is unlikely to be long enough to wrap around both of your wheels like the Kryptonite Kryptolok Series 2 cable, but a solution to this is to simply unclip the front wheel and put it down by the side of your bicycle.

 If you had a smaller bike, you might be able to fit it around the wheels.
-The chain is 33.5” (85cm) in length, so I suggest measuring out a piece of string and checking on your bike before placing an order.
+The chain is 33.5” (85cm) in length, so I suggest measuring out a piece of string and checking on your cycle before placing an order.

 With a bit of a squeeze this chain can lock two bikes together, this is useful if there's two of you on a ride together and you don’t want to carry too many extra things with you.